 Showing up to set usually means you’ll be greeted by your assistant and potentially one or two other people to talk shop and iron out the details of that day’s shoot.
 But what if you were greeted by an exuberant puppy as well?
 It’s a possibility — and quite likely — when working in animal photography.

 Wonderful Machine’s specialty guidelines describe animal photography as a specialty that features, “pets, livestock, or wildlife, with or without people.”

 Animal photography intersects with a number of other specialties, from lifestyle and portraiture to wildlife and agriculture.
 Due to this variety of styles, photographers could be led to animal photography from seemingly unrelated specialties.
-Take Lauren Pusateri, for example:
+Take Lauren Pusateri, for example, who says:

 Alternatively, Shaina Fishman switched to animal photography after realizing her original specialty wasn’t what she truly wanted to be doing.

 “I wanted to be a fashion photographer at first, but once I was in the industry, I realized it wasn’t what I wanted to do.
 I started shooting my dog and others’ dogs after work and going to the dog park.
 Then I just decided to get into the studio [with dogs] and shoot an editorial.”

 While working with animals can bring folks a lot of joy, it can also be frustrating when things don’t go according to plan.
 The most significant part of working with animals is having patience since, unlike human talent, animals can’t always take direction.
 Even when working with professionally trained models, there are no guarantees.
 “Even the best dogs get tired and bored, so you’ve got to change it up and keep it fun for them,” Steve Tague tells us.